 A female scientist, working on ice core samples discovers that history is closer than she thinks.
-Read Greg’s interview with Mary Robinette Kowal regarding this story here.
+Read Frost’s interview with Mary Robinette Kowal regarding this story here.

 “They are already here.
 They hide among us.
 They hunt us.
 They feed on us.
 They are us.”

 “All Meyers wanted to know was how Kid Willette, that he’d personally educated in the ring his last two years as a trainer, had ended up dead–and not just dead, but beaten, mangled, and dismembered dead…”

 As the name implies, an anthology of stories that blends the pulp-noir feel of 1940s and ’50s fiction by authors like David Goodis, Dashiell Hammett, and Jim Thompson with elements of the darkest fantastic.
 “The Dingus” leads off the anthology.

 The official anthology of the Philadelphia Liars Club, including stories by Jonathan Maberry, Kelly Simmons, Solomon Jones, Dennis Tafoya, Merry Jones, and the rest of the liars.

 Full Moon City : “The Bank Job”

 Svekis simply wanted to finish his wire transfer.
 He had more hunting to do.
 So when the thieves arrived, he didn’t appreciate the inconvenience.
 Not one bit.

 Full Moon City: There Are Werewolves Among Us…

 edited by Darrell Schweitzer and Martin H. Greenberg